OSchollumQCA/OS170QCA-Assessment2/index.md

 ![Image](ScreenShot2020-04-20at2.42.26pm.png)

-This project is related to mine because *insert reasons here*.
+This project is related to mine because it's using something that already exists, but then putting a swist on it.
+This device is similar to heart rate monitoring fitness band, expect this device sends you an SMS or email or both if there is an abnormality detected in your heart rate.

 ### Related project 6 ###
 *Hamster Fitness Tracker*